OSAGE | Osage basketball is back, and the boys are hungry for a title.

 “Collin Klapperich is a guy who’s going to come in for us this year as a senior who hasn’t played a ton, but I think he’s a got a real chance to do some special things for us this year,” Brahn said.
 “He’s grown a ton, just shot up to 6-4.
 He’s put a lot of time in the offseason to really work on his game.”

-Klapperich spent time in the offseason playing for the Iowa Ambush, a North Iowa AAU team.
+Klapperich spent time in the offseason playing for the Iowa Ambush, an AAU team in the area.
 His team went to eight tournaments, competing in seven championships and winning six of them.

 The offseason work increases confidence in himself and trust from his teammates.